BinChengZhao/delicate/README.md

 ## Roadmap

 See [delicate Roadmap](./doc/Roadmap.md) for details.

+## Contributing

+:balloon: Thanks for your help improving the project!
+We are so happy to have you!
+We have a [contributing guide][guide] to help you get involved in the Tokio project.

+[Rust-guide]: ./CONTRIBUTING.md
+[Js-guide]: ./delicate-web/CONTRIBUTING.md

 ## Thanks
 Sincere thanks to my friend `Walker-os` who helped me solve a lot of front-end resource problems and speed up the release of delicate and `Liping Wang` help me beautify the logo.